Canadian Rockies Itinerary – How to Spend of 3 Days in Banff and Jasper

 beaver tail dessert

 While I personally felt as though Lake Louise was overrated, including dining at the Fairmont, I would recommend visiting anyways.
 The hikes around the lake lead up to old tea houses, a unique experience to enjoy.
+(If you’re set on dining at the Fairmont, check out this food tour).

 Hiking Lake Louise